WWE News: Reason Why Vince McMahon Stopped Numbering ‘WrestleMania’ Events Revealed

 Originating in 1985, WrestleMania was the hallmark event for primarily Hulk Hogan in this decade.
 With matches against names such as Roddy Piper, Andre the Giant, King Kong Bundy, and Randy Savage, the event typically ended with the fans going home happy, celebrating a Hogan victory.
 The early 1990s presented the same “larger-than-life” feel, with Hogan having foes such as Sgt.
 Slaughter, Sid Justice, and Yokozuna.

-One of the most memorable installments was WrestleMania 6, as Hogan surprisingly was defeated by The Ultimate Warrior, being dethroned as WWE World Heavyweight Champion.
+One of the most memorable installments was WrestleMania 6, as Hogan was surprisingly defeated by The Ultimate Warrior, being dethroned as WWE World Heavyweight Champion.
 Hogan would rebound from the loss, and once again be the top star of the brand.

 If someone asked you.
 "What is it about wrestling that you love so much?"
 What would you say? #HulkHogan #UltimateWarrior #WM6 #WWE #WWFGoldenEra